-You have come to the end of the schedule, and your fitness has improved dramatically from little or no cardiovascular (CV) activity, to being able to complete an 50 mile cycle event.
+Well done, you have come to the end of the schedule.
 In the week leading up to your event you have more rest days.
 Use this time to check over your clothing and gear so that everything is in tip-top condition for your big challenge.
-In your taper weeks get prepared for the rest day, packing energy products and other accessories.
+In your taper weeks get prepared for race day, packing energy products and other accessories.

-On the race day itself, remember to have fun and chat to people who are also taking part; you might pick up some last minute tips.
+On race day remember to have fun and chat to people who are also taking part; you might pick up some last minute tips.